OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: 0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The seed for the glitter random number generator</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The seed for the glitter random number generator</p>

     <h3>glitter_size_A</h3>